PatriciaSaraiva/React-Search-Product-Component/src/documents/QUESTION-1.md

 ## Document how you would explain to another developer the approach you would take to build a product search to match the criteria below

-My first step is to choose the library we want to use.
+My first step was to choose the library we wanted to use.
 I approached building the product search functionality with a focus on clean, maintainable React code using TypeScript.

-I suggest React, for a clean and maintainable code and TypeScript for type safety.

 First we should install Vite, React, TypeScript and SASS (for styling).

 I decided to use Vite because it provides extremely fast development and build times, while React’s component-based architecture is perfect for building an interactive search interface.

 TypeScript adds crucial type safety, which I leveraged to create strong interfaces for the API responses and prevent potential runtimes errors.

 For the:

 1. Component Structure: